-Students in the EdD program can concentrate their elective studies in the ELC concentrations listed below, or, if matriculated into the Fall 2016 catalog or later, can choose to take their program electives in other concentrations offered through the School of Leadership Studies.
-In this way, students can individualize their doctoral program and expand their professional expertise.
+Students can declare their elective studies in one of the concentrations below or from other School of Leadership Studies concentrations, or take any combination of 12 credits listed below (or above) to fulfill their electives.
 Each concentration typically includes a minimum of three tailored courses and access to a community of scholar-practitioners who are passionate about this specialized field of study.